villano-lab/ntransporter/README.md

 - `SuperSim_Main.hh` : overloaded `SuperSim_Main` header file from `SuperSim` - needed to redefine members of the `SuperSim_Main` class as public so they can be accessed by `ntransporter`

-## V1 Physics - Boundary Conditions (Infinite Slab)

-Version 1: Direct-coupled multigroup diffusion approximation with zeroth-order evaluated group constants
+## Version 1 Physics - Direct-Coupled Multigroup Diffusion Approximation with Zeroth-Order Evaluated Group Constants

 The full neutron transport equation is: